Calculating My Child Support in Ontario

 Expenses listed as falling in the category of special or extraordinary are:

-- Child care expenses incurred as a result of the custodial parent’s employment, illness, disability, or education or training for employment;
+- Child care expenses incurred as a result of the primary parenting time parent’s employment, illness, disability, or education or training for employment;

 - The child’s medical and dental insurance premiums;